kerikun11/IR-Station/README.md

   1. Access http://DEVICE_NAME.local in a browser.
 DEVICE_NAME is the device name you entered in the previous form.
   1. Look at the form of the bottom of the screen.
-  1. Click Recode a Signal button.
+  1. Click "Recode a Signal" button.
   1. Select a channel you want to assign a signal.
   1. Enter a name of the signal.
 Don't use Japanese character.
   1. Click Recode button.
 An LED indicator will light.